 - While present!
 Molly is mostly her hyperactive, happy to face the universe self, future!
-Molly from Battle Of The Atom hits the Despair Event Horizon after President Dazzler is killed and becomes evil, abandoned her childhood believe she could be a hero and save everyone despite who her parents were.
+Molly from Battle of the Atom hits the Despair Event Horizon after President Dazzler is killed and becomes evil, abandoning her childhood belief that she could be a hero and save everyone despite who her parents were.

 - Batman made it his life-long mission to personally fight crime because of his parents' murder, which he witnessed as a child.
 Depending on continuity, this causes Child!Wayne to "grow up in a big hurry" into different degrees of cynicism:

 - The Dark Knight Returns being one of the more extreme versions where not a day passes that his Eidetic Memory doesn't show him his mother's pearl collar shattering.

 - In All-Star Batman & Robin, the Boy Wonder, he attempts to induce this on Dick Grayson, with the purpose of hardening him, as a part of "drafting" him into his "war" after his parents' death.

 - Transformers: More than Meets the Eye: Ratchet, who was originally shown with a bad case of Chronic Hero Syndrome, has become this, what with the events of the last several years, and the fact that his hands are beginning to seize up.
 He's become much grouchier and snarkier as a result.

 - Tashigi in This Bites! becomes considerably more jaded throughout the story as she learns the atrocities the World Government has committed.
 By the Enies Lobby arc, she's not shocked or disgusted any more, merely angry.